brand-clear/pywinscript/README.md

 # pywinscript
-General automation scripts for Windows programs.
+A high-level OS wrapper that extends the automation of Windows desktops.